 I’m looking forward to returning to my work at Habitat Wake full-time on October 26 and continue to offer my prayers to those impacted so severely by these three major hurricanes.

-Kevin Campbell, President/CEO of Habitat Wake, is a recognized leader in service to the goal of affordable homeownership in Wake County and around the world.
+Kevin Campbell, former President/CEO of Habitat Wake, is a recognized leader in service to the goal of affordable homeownership in Wake County and around the world.
 His unwavering professional commitment to Habitat for Humanity and its vision – a world where everyone has a decent place to live - goes back nearly 30 years.
 Follow him on twitter at @kevinhabitat.